Photographic Composition: Making the Picture Before the Picture

 The same principles apply when shooting scenery, whether large scale landscapes or up-close images of flowers.

-As you can see from the photos at right, all taken of the exact same thing on the same day and within a few moments of each other, there are vast differences in the photos.
+As you can see from the photos at below, all taken of the exact same thing on the same day and within a few moments of each other, there are vast differences in the photos.
 Which one do you like best?

 Shot #1: Your reaction might well be, "What almond blossom?"
 The background is a tangle of still-bare branches, bits of house and sky, with a chunk of carport roof and pole in the way.